kzdev-net/kzdev.perfutils/Source/Docs/articles/interlockedops.md

 ## Variable Exclusive OR Operations

 The `InterlockedOps` class provides the [`Xor`](xref:KZDev.PerfUtils.InterlockedOps.Xor*) method, which performs an atomic XOR operation on a variable.
-The result of the operation is stored in the provided variable, and the method returns the variable's original value.
+The result of the operation is stored in the provided variable, and the method returns the variable's original value (unlike `ClearBits` and `SetBits` which return value tuples).
 This method is particularly useful for toggling a bit in an integer variable between 1 and 0 in a thread-safe manner.

 The Xor operation supports all integer types, including **int**, **long**, **uint**, and **ulong**.